RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	data	warehousing	refers	to	the	process	of consolidating	and	storing	data	in	a	centralized	system,	which	can	then be	leveraged	for	business	intelligence	and	other	analysis.
 It	does	not refer	to	the	long-term	retention	of	data,	nor	the	policies	and regulations	involved	in	it.

-### Question # 25 - Which	type	of	new	and	emerging	encryption	allows	for	the	manipulationand	accessing	of	data	without	having	to	unencrypt	it	first?
+### Question # 25 - Which	type	of	new	and	emerging	encryption	allows	for	the	manipulation and	accessing	of	data	without	having	to	unencrypt	it	first?
 A.	Dynamic
 B.	Homomorphic
 C.	Parallel